 I run downstairs where another computer is still up and running.
 Low and behold, the TeamViewer window shows up.
 Before I am able to kill it, the attacker opens a browser window and attempts to go to a new web page.
 As soon as I reach the machine, I revoke control and close the app.
 I immediately go to the TeamViewer website and change my password while also enabling two-factor authentication.

 Lucky for me, those were the only two machines that were still powered on with TeamViewer installed.
 Also lucky for me is the fact that I was there when it occurred.
 Had I not been there to thwart the attack, who knows what would have been accomplished.
 Instead of discussing how I almost got hacked, I’d be talking about the serious implications of my personal data leak.”

 The TeamViewer response has been resolute and constant:

 “There is no security breach at TeamViewer”

-This is the company line, echoed through multiple PR statements released throughout the past few days:
+This is the company line, echoed through multiple PR statements released throughout the past few days (broken link removed):

 “TeamViewer experienced a service outage on Wednesday, June 1, 2016.
 The outage was caused by a denial-of-service attack (DoS) aimed at the TeamViewer DNS-Server infrastructure.
 TeamViewer immediately responded to fix the issue to bring all services back up.